Neural-networks model for force prediction in multi-principal-element alloys: Results and Discussion

-The accuracy of the CNN model can be further discussed through comparison of the DFT-AIMD calculated and CNN-predicted forces in Fig.~\ref{Fig4}a-i.
+The accuracy of the CNN model can be further discussed through a comparison of the DFT-AIMD calculated and CNN-predicted forces in Fig.~\ref{Fig4}a-i.
 Figure~\ref{Fig4}a-f shows the distribution of the 1000 test data points for DFT-AIMD calculated forces (F$_{x,y,z}$) along along (\textit{x},\textit{y},\textit{z}).
 The DFT-AIMD calculated F$_{x,y,z}$ (in blue) is largely distributed around the average, i.e., 0, in Fig.~\ref{Fig4}a-c.
-We can see the CNN predicted F$_{x,y,z}$ in Fig.~\ref{Fig4}a-c are in very close agreement with DFT-AIMD forces as shown by histogram in Fig.~\ref{Fig4}d-f and box plot in Fig.~\ref{Fig4}g-i.
-Both DFT-AIMD and CNN datasets show a Gaussian distribution in F$_{x,y,z}$ except for some outliers and correlates very well.
+We can see the CNN predicted F$_{x, y, z}$ in Fig.~\ref{Fig4}a-c are in very close agreement with DFT-AIMD forces as shown by the histogram in Fig.~\ref{Fig4}d-f and box plot in Fig.~\ref{Fig4}g-i.
+Both DFT-AIMD and CNN datasets show a Gaussian distribution in F$_{x, y, z}$ except for some outliers and correlate very well.
 The median and the (25, 75)\% quantiles match exactly for F$_{x}$ in Fig.~\ref{Fig4}g while F$_{y}$ and F$_{z}$ show weak deviations for some data points from the DFT-AIMD forces in Fig.~\ref{Fig4}g-i.
-In case of F$_{y}$ Fig.~\ref{Fig4}h, the median of DFT-AIMD and CNN force data are significantly close, however, the width of the box does not completely overlap for the two cases.
-It shows that the variance in the DFT-AIMD force data for F$_{y}$ is not best captured by the model.
-Similar deviation was found between the DFT-AIMD and CNN F$_{z}$ data sets in Fig.~\ref{Fig4}i.
-In spite of slight differences, CNN model provides a very good framework to create alternative solutions to the computationally expansive DFT-based simulations and model interactions between atoms for the designing inter-atomic potential for large scale calculations.
-Our open-source model and input data are provided on {\tt git}.
-More functionality for generating MD ready potentials will be added in the subsequent stages.
+In the case of F$_{y}$ Fig.~\ref{Fig4}h, the median of DFT-AIMD and CNN force data are significantly close; however, the width of the box does not completely overlap for the two cases.
+It shows that the model does not best capture the variance in the DFT-AIMD force data for F$_{y}$.
+A similar deviation was found between the DFT-AIMD and CNN F$_{z}$ data sets in Fig.~\ref{Fig4}i.

+{Fig.~\ref{Fig4}j-l shows a strong positive correlation between the actual (DFT) and predicted (CNN) force values with a Pearson correlation coefficient of 0.942.
+This further establishes the robustness of the proposed CNN framework.
+Our framework will provide alternative solutions to the computationally expansive DFT-based simulations by modeling interactions between atoms for designing inter-atomic potential for large-scale calculations.
+The open-source model and input data are provided online using {\tt GitHub} (will be provided upon acceptance).
+More functionality for generating MD-ready potentials will be added in the subsequent stages.}